MarkCardiff1234/kubernetes-deployment/README.md

 Included scripts:
 1. init.sh - checks that the system is connected and ready to deploy, before deploying all yaml files to the cluster
-2. restart.sh - restarts the nginx and php containers. do this whenever you wish to pdate the web files
+2. restart.sh - restarts the nginx and php containers. do this whenever you wish to update the web files
-3. gitcommit.sh - allows for quicker and easer git commits.
+3. gitcommit.sh - allows for quicker and easier git commits.